xwillxu/xwillxu/README.md

 #### Click On One Of The Repos To Go To That Repo

 ### Today:
-Summer Camp!
-It's Friday!
-Date July 8th, 2022!
+No Summer Camp!
+It's Sunday!
+Date July 10th, 2022!

 ### If you Star⭐ or Follow🧍‍♂️🧍‍♂️🧍‍♂️ me then I will it will happen to you.